-As you can see, there are some plans which may be way better than the others.
-Some may be good for you and your family’s health and medical care needs.
+As you can see, some programs may be way better than others.
+Some may benefit your and your family’s health and medical care needs.
 However, amidst the sweet health insurance plan terms presented, there are always certain drawbacks that you may come to consider.
-The key is, you will have to weigh the benefits wisely.
-Especially that not among these plans will pay for all the financial damages associated with your care.
+The key is that you will have to weigh the benefits wisely.
+Especially since not among these plans will pay for all the financial damages associated with your care.

-The following is a brief description of the health insurance plans that might be fitting for you and your family’s case.
+The following briefly describes the health insurance plans that might fit you and your family’s case.

-Flexible Spending Plans – These are the types of health insurance plans sponsored when working for a company or any employer.
+Flexible Spending Plans – These types of health insurance plans are sponsored when working for a company or any employer.
 These are the care plans included in your employee benefits package.
 The specific types of benefits included in this plan are the multiple options pre-tax conversion plan, medical plans plus flexible spending accounts, tax conversion plan, and employer credit cafeteria plans.
 You can always ask your employer about the benefits included in your health care/insurance plans.

-Indemnity Health Plans – This type of health insurance plan allows you to choose your health care providers.
-You are given the freedom to go to any doctor, medical institution, or other health care provider for a set monthly premium.
+Indemnity Health Plans – This type of health insurance allows you to choose your providers.
+You can go to any doctor, medical institution, or other healthcare provider for a set monthly premium.
 The insurance plan will reimburse you and your health care provider according to the services rendered.
-Depending on the health insurance plan policy, some offers limit on personal expenses, and when that expense is reached, the health insurance will cover the remaining costs in full.
+Depending on the health insurance plan policy, some offers limit personal expenses, and when that expense is reached, the health insurance will cover the remaining costs in full.
 Sometimes, indemnity health insurance plans impose restrictions on services covered and require prior authorization for hospital care and other expensive services.